uiuc-sst/PTgen/README.md

 # How to create and test PT's

 Edit the settings file, e.g. `settings_sample`.
+- Set `nparallel` to 1 or 2 fewer than the number of your computer's CPU cores.

-Set `startstage=1`.
+- Ensure that `startstage=1`.

-Make sure all the required files within `$DATA` exist.
+- Make sure all the required files within `$DATA` exist.

 `run.sh settings_sample`

-If you encounter errors and fix them, you can resume `run.sh` partway through by changing `startstage` to a value larger than 1.
+If you encounter errors and fix them, you can save time by starting `run.sh` partway through: change `startstage` to one past the last completed stage.